Fynn93/CornelsenTools/README.md

 > This is a WIP!
 > More content will come soon™!

+This is a tool to help you with Cornelsen e-books
+It can currently decrypt and encrypt files

 ## How to install
 Grab the file named "CornelsenTools-Publish.zip" from the lastest release [here](https://github.com/Fynn93/CornelsenTools/releases/latest)
 Unzip it and you can now use CornelsenTools!